crypto-org-chain/chain-docs/docs/wallets/ledger_desktop_wallet.md

 | CRO (Crypto.org Chain) | [https://crypto.org/faucet](https://crypto.org/faucet) |
 | CRO (Cronos Chain) | [https://cronos.crypto.org/faucet](https://cronos.crypto.org/faucet) |

-- **Step 3.3** - Your current balance will be available in "*Assets*" page.
-If you would like to view the transaction details, go to "*Transaction*" Tab and simply hit the hash link under Transaction Hash and it will direct you to the corresponding explorer where different details related to transactions will be displayed:
+- **Step 3.3** - Your current balance will be available on the "Assets" page.
+If you would like to view the transaction details, go to the "Transaction" Tab and simply hit the hash link under Transaction Hash, and it will direct you to the corresponding explorer where different details related to transactions will be displayed:
             <img src="./assets/ledger_desktop_wallet/s3-3.png" />

 **Remark**: In case you have reached the daily limit on faucet airdrop, you can simply send a message on [Discord](https://discord.gg/pahqHz26q4) #request-tcro channel.